Reinforced Galton-Watson processes II: Large time behaviors: Proof of Theorem

 and we now see from Lemma~\ref{L:L1boundbis} that the right-hand side can be bounded from above by $\epsilon^2$ for all sufficiently large $n$.
 An application of the Markov inequality now gives

 and Theorem~\ref{T1}(i) is proven.

-$(ii)$ We now suppose that $m_{\boldsymbol{\nu},q} < m_{*,q}^2$.
-Recall that it forces $m_{*,q}> 1$, so the usual Galton-Watson process $Z_*$ is supercritical.
+(ii) We now suppose that $m_{*,q}>1$, i.e. that the usual Galton-Watson process $Z_*$ is supercritical.
 Since its reproduction law has bounded support, the process is a martingale bounded in $L^2$, and we write $W_*$ for its terminal value.
 Recalling that the ancestor has $\ks$ children, we have